-Cash flows in the first three months of 2005 were provided from operations and short-term financing and were applied principally to fund capital expenditures, and purchases of common shares for treasury.
-Cash provided from operating activities amounted to \$4.6 million in the first three months of 2005 as compared with \$18.7 million for the same period last year.
-The reduction in cash from operating activities was primarily due to an increase in working capital during the first quarter of 2005.
-Accounts receivable increased at a higher rate than the quarterly sequential sales growth.
-However, our days of sales outstanding in the first quarter of 2005 were comparable to such amounts in the prior year.
+Cash flows in the first six months of 2005 were provided from operations and short-term financing and were used principally to fund capital expenditures, and purchases of common shares for treasury.
+Cash provided from operating activities amounted to \$29.4 million in the first six months of 2005 as compared with \$45.2 million for the same period last year.
+The reduction in cash from operating activities was primarily due to an increase in working capital during the first half of 2005.